 If you experience any of the above symptoms, schedule an exam with your gynecologist.
 A routine pelvic exam is the only way to confirm whether you have POP or not.

-Treatment for POP – Surgery Is Not Your Only Option
+Treatment for Pelvic Organ Prolapse – Surgery Is Not Your Only Option

 While there are surgical fixes for prolapsing pelvic organs – it is rarely your only option.
 Invasive procedures should be avoided whenever possible as some of the surgical procedures have been fraught with post-surgical complications.
 Thus, women should first seek more natural solutions – such as pelvic floor physical therapy, which is often partially- or completely covered by health insurance providers.